yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-multi-nic-advanced.markdown

 # Configuration

-When loading an XAP space (or when using the `<GigaSpaces Root>\bin\PlatformInfo` script), the Network Interface information is displayed.
+When loading an XAP space (or when using the `<XAP Root>\bin\PlatformInfo` script), the Network Interface information is displayed.
 Each network card is identified by its Network Interface name and IP.

 For example, the following information describes 3 network cards: `(eth0/192.168.80.145, eth1/212.143.27.76, ipoib0/192.168.60.145)`

+{%highlight console%}
     Network Interfaces Information:
                  Host Name: [Lab15.gigaspaces.com]
                  Network Interface Name: ipoib0 / ipoib0